-Hammocks are fantastic for back sleepers and can be decent for side sleepers.
-Many double models and asymmetrical models are great for getting a flat-diagonal lay and facilitate a good side lay, at least on one side.
-But if you want to flip over to the other side, you might be met with a face full of fabric if you don't switch your diagonal to the other direction.
-And you can forget about sleeping on your stomach.
-Until now anyway.
+Hammocks are fantastic for back sleepers and can be decent for side sleepers, but, for the most part, you can forget about sleeping on your stomach.
+Until now anyway!
 Enter the Warbonnet Ridgerunner, our Top Pick for Side Sleeping.
 It has spreader bars that help create the flattest lay possible, so flat we were able to get comfortable on both sides and even on our stomachs.
 It's like laying in a floating cot made out of top-of-the-line materials.
-The Ridgerunner also has an integrated bug net and includes a suspension system, so you're good to go right out of the bag.
+The Ridgerunner also has an integrated bug net with its own cord attachment system, so it's good to go right out of the bag.

 Top Pick for Ultralight Versatility